-NGE generated \$211,298 (2011 - \$54,970) of revenue in the period ended October 31, 2011, from project management and consulting activities.
+NGE generated \$123,607 (2011 - \$301,642) revenues from project management and consulting activities and received \$72,516 (2011 - \$Nil) in option payments for the period ended October 31, 2012.
 The Company continues to expend its resources searching for and advancing properties that may contain economic resources that would allow the Company to option or sell its interests, or to set up profitable mining operations.